 Due to the unbalance and non-IID nature of the distributions, and under high bandwidth constraints, the dataset size and diversity need to be considered in the device selection.

 Additionally, we consider a second aspect which can be viewed at the system level which is the diversity of sources.
-This goal can be achieved through maximizing the fairness in terms of the number of collected updates among devices is used to guarantee the diversity of the data sources.
+This goal can be achieved through maximizing the fairness {\revision in terms of the number of updates collected from each device} is used to guarantee the diversity of the data sources.